Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

-In this paper, we described an explicit construction of off-shell amplitudes in bosonic-string and superstring theories by exploring the hyperbolic geometry of Riemann surfaces.
-Following the basic ideas in this paper, a calculable formulations of closed bosonic-string and superstring field theories can be constructed \cite{Moosavian:2017qsp,Moosavian:2017sev,Pius:2018pqr}.
-Also a calculable framework for the 1PI and Wilsonian effective actions of closed superstring field theories can be developed using the ideas presented in this paper \cite{Moosavian2019b}.
-We conclude by mentioning some exciting directions that need further investigations
+In this paper, we described an explicit construction of off-shell amplitudes in bosonic-string and superstring theories by exploring the hyperbolic geometry of surfaces and moduli spaces thereof.
+Following the basic ideas in this paper, a calculable formulation of closed bosonic-string and superstring field theories can be constructed \cite{MoosavianPius201706,MoosavianPius201708,Pius201808}.
+We conclude by collecting some interesting future directions for further investigations

-\begin{itemize} \item It is known that amplitudes two-dimensional topological gravity and topological string theory obey certain recursion relations \cite{Witt1, Maxim1,Mirz2, Dijk1}.
-It is interesting to check whether some limit of the superstring amplitudes has a recursive structure.
-It would be exciting if the field theory limit of superstring amplitudes has such property.
-In topological gravity case it is known that the underlying reason for such a recursive structure is the Mirzakhani-McShane identity and the symplectic reduction of the Wolpert form on the moduli space \cite{Wolpert7,Mirz2}.
-This suggest that by studying the implication of symplectic reduction for the Beltrami differentials associated with the Fenchel-Nielsen coordinate vector fields that we used to define the string measure, it might be possible to check whether there exist some limit of the superstring amplitudes which has a recursive structure.
+\newl It is known that amplitudes in two-dimensional topological gravity and topological string theory obey certain recursion relations \cite{Witten199001, Kontsevich199206,Mirzakhani200603,DijkgraafVerlindeVerlinde199011}.
+It is interesting to check whether some limits of bosonic-string or superstring amplitudes have a recursive structure.
+It would be exciting if the field theory limit of superstring amplitudes has such a property.
+In the case of topological gravity, it is known that the underlying reason for such a recursive structure is the Mirzakhani-McShane identity and the symplectic reduction of the Wolpert form on the moduli space \cite{Wolpert198508,Mirzakhani200603}.
+This suggests that by studying the implication of symplectic reduction for the Beltrami differentials associated with the Fenchel-Nielsen vector fields that we used to define string measures, it might be possible to check whether there exists a limit of amplitudes with a recursive structure.